Back to Blog

 Mistake #2: Setting an Unreasonably Low Salary

-Problem: An S Corp owner earning $150,000 pays themselves a $30,000 salary and takes $120,000 in distributions to maximize tax savings.
+Problem: An S corp owner earning $150,000 pays themselves a $30,000 salary and takes $120,000 in distributions to maximize tax savings.

 Solution: Research comparable compensation using BLS wage data, industry surveys, and your CPA's guidance.
 Document your methodology.
 A salary of 50-70% of net profit is a defensible starting point for service businesses.